enarjord/passivbot_binance_isolated_margin_legacy/README.md

 it listens to websocket stream and updates its orders continuously

-it will look back in its own trade history and conglomerate all small buys into one big sell, and all small sells into one big buy
+it will look back in its own trade history to determine exit price and amount

-it exits longs by summing up all btc spent and all coin acquired on small long buys since previous full long exit, placing a big long ask whose price is sum(btc_spent) / sum(coin_acquired) * (1 + 0.005),
+it exits longs by summing up all btc spent on and all coin acquired from long entries since previous full long exit, placing a big long ask whose price is sum(btc_spent) / sum(coin_acquired) * (1 + markup), # default markup = 0.0025 and amount is sum(coin_acquired)

-the big long ask is adjusted after each new long buy
+the long exit ask is adjusted after each new long entry

-if it runs out of btc, it will borrow btc, and repay btc debt after long positions are filled
+if it runs out of btc for long entries, it will borrow btc, repaying after long position is filled

 inversely,
-it exits shorts by summing up all btc acquired and all coin spent on small short sells since previous full short exit, placing a big short bid whose price is sum(btc_acquired) / sum(coin_spent) * (1 - 0.005)
+it exits shorts by summing up all btc acquired from and all coin spent on short entries since previous full short exit, placing a big short bid whose price is sum(btc_acquired) / sum(coin_spent) * (1 - markup)

 when the short exit position is filled, it repays the coin debt

-the big short bid is adjusted after each new short sell
+the short exit bid is adjusted after each new short sell

-by default it will make exits at at least 0.5% markup to cover fees to exchange and profit

 net profit per exit will depend on vip level